The generalised hodograph method for non-diagonalisable integrable systems of hydrodynamic type: Introduction

 {\bf Acknowledgements}.
 The authors are supported by funds of INFN (Istituto Nazionale di Fisica Nucleare) by IS-CSN4 Mathematical Methods of Nonlinear Physics.
-Authors are also thankful to GNFM (Gruppo Nazionale di Fisica Matematca) for supporting activities that contributed to the research reported in this paper.
+Authors are also thankful to GNFM (Gruppo Nazionale di Fisica Matematica) for supporting activities that contributed to the research reported in this paper.
+This research has received funding by the Italian PRIN 2022 (2022TEB52W) \emph{The charm of integrability: from nonlinear waves to random matrices}.